drshahizan/software-engineering/proposal/guideline.md

 Don't forget to hit the :star: if you like this repo.

-# Guideline for Data Science Proposal
+# Guideline for Software Engineering Proposal

-A data science project proposal is a detailed document that outlines the objectives, scope, and methodology of a data science project.
-It should provide a clear understanding of the problem to be addressed, the methods that will be used, and the expected outcomes.
-The proposal should be well-written, organized, and persuasive to convince stakeholders to invest in the project.

-Understand the problem: Before starting to write the proposal, make sure you fully understand the problem you are trying to solve.
-Talk to stakeholders, gather requirements, and clearly define the scope of the project.
+A software engineering proposal is a document that outlines a plan for developing software.
+It describes the purpose of the software, its objectives, scope, and methodology for its development, as well as a detailed timeline, budget, and risk assessment.
+The proposal is typically submitted to stakeholders, such as clients or project sponsors, who use it to make informed decisions about the project.
+The proposal is an important step in the software development process as it serves as a blueprint for the development team, providing guidance and direction throughout the project's lifecycle.
+It ensures that all parties involved are on the same page and have a clear understanding of the project's goals and objectives.

 ## Key components
 The following are the key components of a data science project proposal: